 Students in the Freshman and Sophomore Classes may take French and German as a substitute for Greek without affecting their graduation.
 Students who do not wish to take a full course may choose one of the four languages, Latin, Greek, French, German, and must take the other studies of the course.

 JUNIOR YEAR

 CLASSICAL SECTION

-History E or Pedagogy A3
+History E

-Philosophy A 3 3
+Philosophy A 3

-Physics A3
+Physics A 3 3

-Latin E, F and G3
+Latin E, F and G3 4 4

-Greek C3
+Greek C 3 3

 (French C)(3 3 3)

-German D5
+German D5 5 5

 SCIENTIFIC SECTION